Myndex/apca-introduction/analysis.md

 > _To sum up, the APCA contrast formula is certainly not as obvious a choice as the one from WCAG 2.x._

 I don't know what that means.
 47% of the colors WCAG 2 result in inaccessible, unreadable content.
-This makes WCAG2 contrast a terrible choice for any guidelines, and ununsable for automated context such as color-contrast().
+This makes WCAG2 contrast a terrible choice for any guidelines, and ununable for automated context such as future CSS color-contrast() function.

 > _I was not able to find much information on how it was derived._